 PlayStation Vue Review: The Bottom Line

 Overall, Vue is a great service that offers a lot of value.
 Compared to cable… well, there’s no comparison.
-Compared to competing streaming services, like Sling TV, Vue still has some catching up to do.
+Compared to competing streaming services, like Sling TV and DIRECTV NOW, Vue still has some catching up to do.
 But, overall we’re excited about the service and would encourage you to try it out.
 Head over to the official website to learn more.